It is Time to Take Charge of Your Health!

 Health tests and exams are very important as slight prevention can go a long way.
 Through these tests, you will be able to find problems even before they arise or find medical complications in their early stages – when the chances for treatment are doubtlessly better.

 With screenings, treatments, and health services, you will improve your chance to live a healthier and longer life, so do not neglect the need to consider a physical examination.

 Once you have had Medicare Plan B for 12 months or more, you are an eligible candidate for an annual wellness visit.
 The point of the Medicare annual wellness visit is to keep you in good health and reduce your overall medical costs through assessment of risk factors and early detection of diseases.

-The difference between a general wellness exam and a problem-oriented visit is that the latter visits are used to diagnose a current health problem, while a wellness exam is used to diagnose a problem in its early stage.
-The problem visits are done by request of the patient because they have some type of health issues and want to find out the reason why.
-For instance, if you want to have a test because you are having certain problems, this is known as diagnostic care, but if your doctor wants you to do a specific test due to your family history, that is known as preventive care.
+The difference between a general wellness exam and a problem-oriented visit is the latter visits are used to diagnose a current health problem.
+A wellness exam is used to diagnose a problem in its early stage.
+The problem visits are done by request of the patient because they have some type of health issues and want to find out the cause.
+For instance, if you want to have a test because you are having certain problems, that is diagnostic care.
+If your doctor wants you to do a specific test due to your family history, that is preventive care.

 After you complete a health risk assessment, your doctor will create your personalized prevention plan.
-Based on your current health, this plan will improve your engagement, help you prevent illness and overall promote preventive health care.
+Based on your current health, this plan will improve your engagement, help you prevent illness, and promote preventive healthcare.